Beam Quality and Strehl Ratio

 Figure 6: This lens has a Strehl Ratio of 0.826, which is considered diffraction limited because it is greater than 0.8

-For information on how an optic’s surface irregularity affects its Strehl ratio, see Aspheric Lens Irregularity and Strehl Ratio.
+For information on how an optic’s surface irregularity affects its Strehl ratio, see our Aspheric Lens Irregularity and Strehl Ratio application note.

 - International Organization for Standardization.
 (2005).
 Lasers and laser-related equipment – Test methods for laser beam widths, divergence angles and beam propagation ratios (ISO 11146).

 - A. E. Siegman, “New developments in laser resonators”, Proc.
 SPIE 1224, 2 (1990)

 - Paschotta, Rüdiger.
 Encyclopedia of Laser Physics and Technology, RP Photonics, October 2017, www.rp-photonics.com/encyclopedia.html.